kachunkachunk/kachunkachunk.github.io/_posts/2023-07-27-introducing-frogheim-plus.md

 enabled = false
 ; Set the workbench radius in meters. workbenchRange = 20
-; Set the enemy spawn radius around workbenches in meters ; This value equals workbenchRange if its set to 0. workbenchEnemySpawnRange = 0
+; Set the enemy spawn radius around workbenches in meters This value equals workbenchRange if it's ; set to 0. workbenchEnemySpawnRange = 0
 ; Sets the workbench attachment (e.g. anvil) radius. workbenchAttachmentRange = 5